Start planning your New Orleans adventure. View hotels.

 What to eat in New Orleans

-For a whistle-stop tour of the city’s classics, you should eat beignets at Café du Monde, a muffuletta sandwich at Central Grocery, a po’boy sandwich at Parkway Bakery and oysters at Luke at the Hilton New Orleans/St. Charles Avenue.
+For a whistle-stop tour of the city’s classics, you should eat beignets at Café du Monde, a muffuletta sandwich at Central Grocery & Deli, a po’boy sandwich at Parkway Bakery & Tavern, and charbroiled oysters at Drago’s at Hilton New Orleans Riverside.
 If you’re in town during the season (usually February to June), most local bars have crawfish boils, a highly recommended and enjoyably social way to eat and meet new friends.

 New Orleanians also love to drink, so it’s no surprise that several cocktails were invented here.
 There’s a rye whiskey cocktail called the Sazerac that you should drink in the Sazerac Bar at Roosevelt New Orleans, A Waldorf Astoria Hotel, or ask for a Ramos gin fizz or a grasshopper.
 There’s a citywide festival in July called Tales of the Cocktail and year-round you can visit the Sazerac House, a multi-level, multimedia celebration of the city’s official spirit.